-Tourism use but with community benefits including parking for church and public cycle/footpath, which is designed to be rolled back as the cliff erodes.

-There was a potential impact to the surrounding landscape and the setting of the Grade I listed church.
-To address this and following an earlier refusal there was a reduction in caravans and an increase in green spaces and planting.
+- Tourism use but with community benefits including parking for church and public cycle/footpath - Designed to be rolled back as cliff erodes - Potential impact to landscape and setting of Grade I listed church - Creation of cycle and walkways - Creation of parking for the church - Reduction in holiday caravans due to earlier refusal

 The existing holiday caravans are very close to the cliff edge due to erosion.
-Earlier consent was given for smaller rollback scheme within the existing holiday park, but a larger area is needed to accommodate future rollback and growth.
+Earlier consent was given for smaller rollback scheme within the existing holiday park but a larger area is needed to accommodate future rollback and growth.
 To accommodate this the site needs to (partially) relocate to a site to southwest on the western side of the Coast Road and adjoining Stirrups Lane.
 The scheme includes public walking and cycle ways and provision of parking for the church and green spaces with landscaping.